daniel7grant/min-sized-crates/README.md

 **What is the tradeoff**: miniserde can only serialize from JSON and only to strings.
 It can't serialize data enums.
 It cannot print error location on failed parsing.

 **When to use it**: If you only use serde to transform JSON inside your application, miniserde is a good replacement.
-If you need to deserialize user input and provide error location, serde is a better choice.
+If you need to deserialize user input, serde is a better choice, because it can print the error location.

 **Other contenders**: Another good library is [nanoserde](https://docs.rs/nanoserde/) which supports multiple formats, without any derive macro.
 It is faster compilation, but the binary size is not much smaller.